tcalexwang/tcalexwang/README.md

 ### Hi there 👋

-I also go by Alex, Alexander, and T.C.
+I also go by Alex

 Where am I: Sunnyvale, California